International Social Work: A Costa Rican Perspective

 The University of Kansas-Universidad de Costa Rica exchange program, initiated in 1958, is the oldest inter-university exchange of its kind in the Western Hemisphere.
 Initiatives such as the collaborative short-term study abroad programs designed by the KU School of Social Welfare and UCR strengthen the bond between the two universities.

-The Social Work faculty have expertise in health, domestic violence, poverty, and immigration, with research and practice emphases in both policy reform and advanced micro practice.
+The Social Work faculty have expertise in health, child well-being, community development, domestic violence, poverty, and immigration, with research and practice emphases in both policy reform and advanced micro practice.

 Three hours of academic credit are granted by the University of Kansas upon successful completion of the program.
 Students will enroll in 3 credit hours of SW 560, SW 855, or SW 955, dependent upon academic level.